tongvtdan/apillis-mfg/docs/memory/2025-10-01-app-version-settings.md

 ## Problem/Situation

-The application version displayed in the Settings page needed to be updated from v0.2.0 to v0.3.0 to reflect the current development state.
+The application version displayed in the Settings page needed to be updated to reflect the current development state.
 Additionally, there was an unused import (`supabase`) that needed to be removed to maintain clean code standards.

 ## Solution/Changes

 ### Version Update
-- Updated `APP_VERSION` constant from "0.2.0" to "0.3.0" in Settings page
+- Updated `APP_VERSION` constant to "0.1.2" in Settings page
 - This version is displayed in the Application Information section of the General tab

 ### Code Cleanup